afeld/python-public-policy/syllabus.md

 ## Class Policies

-* All submissions must be made from a Jupyter notebook file, following [these instructions](https://python-public-policy.afeld.me/en/{{school_slug}}/assignments.html).
+- All submissions must be made from a Jupyter notebook file, following [these instructions](https://python-public-policy.afeld.me/en/{{school_slug}}/assignments.html).
-* Attendance is mandatory, but most importantly, important.
+- Attendance is mandatory, but most importantly, important.
 Learning programming requires commitment from the part of the student and the skills are built out of practice.
+If you are ill, injured, or have unexpected travel, you do not need permission to [participate in class remotely / watch the recording](#zoom).

 ### Sharing